jiricodes/nss-cloud/docs/report.md

 cons:
 -

-## Which of the fallacies of the distributed system does your system violate, and how (1 points).
+## 6 Which of the fallacies of the distributed system does your system violate, and how (1 points).

-## What needs to be added to your system be used to be integrated/extended by another system (2 points).
+## 7 What needs to be added to your system be used to be integrated/extended by another system (2 points).

-## Evaluation.
+## 8 Evaluation.
 Methodology used for evaluating the system performance, and the key results (2 points)

 - latency, throughput / bandwidth?

+## 9 Conclusion / Learning

+## Resources
+<a id="nc-wp">\[NC-WP\]</a> - Nextcloud Solution Architecture whitepaper.
+[Link](https://nextcloud.com/media/wp135098u/Architecture-Whitepaper-WebVersion-072018.pdf).
+Accessed 09.10.2021.